 Is there a WhatsApp stock price?
-One hundred billion messages exchanged a day.
+One hundred billion messages are exchanged a day.
 Yes, 100 billion.
-That astronomical number is what travels through the WhatsApp superhighway each and every day.
-With numbers like that, it’s no surprise investors, and traders alike want to get in on the action.
+That astronomical number is what travels through the WhatsApp superhighway every day.
+With numbers like that, it’s no surprise investors and traders alike want to get in on the action.

-However, a quick google search of the WhatsApp stock price, and you might be disappointed.
+However, ado quick google search of the WhatsApp stock price, and you might be disappointed.
 Unfortunately, you can’t buy WhatsApp directly.
-But if you keep reading, I’m going to show you an alternate route to invest in WhatsApp.
+But if you keep reading, I will show you an alternate route to invest in WhatsApp.

 What Is WhatsApp?

-- If you’ve been living under a rock without a phone or internet, then let me fill you in.
-WhatsApp provides mobile communication and instant messaging services, along with cross-platform mobile messaging.
+- Let me fill you in if you’ve been living under a rock without a phone or internet.
+WhatsApp provides mobile communication, instant messaging services, and cross-platform mobile messaging.
 But the best part of it all, WhatsApp is free!

-With a Wi-Fi connection, you can exchange text messages, make calls and video calls anywhere in the world.
+With a Wi-Fi connection, you can exchange text messages, mand ake calls and video calls anywhere in the world.
 Not only is it free, but it’s also straightforward to use.

-All you need to do is download the app, connect to your friends, and you’re off to the races.
-Which is why we’d love a WhatsApp stock price.
+All you need to do is download the app, connect to your friends, and get off to the races, which is why we’d love a WhatsApp stock price.

 A Brief History

 WhatsApp was founded in 2009 by two former employees of Yahoo.
-What cracks me up is that they choose the name because it sounded like, “Whats-Up!”.
+What cracks me up is that they cchosethe name because it sounded like,”Whats-Up!”.

-And for these two savvy innovators, it was a case of “right-time, right-place,” as this was when the Apple App Store was gaining momentum.
+And for these two savvy innovators, it was a cright-time, right-place, acase, s this was when the Apple App Store was gaining momentum.

 For those entrepreneurs out there, you know how difficult it is to secure a piece of the market.
 But in this case, the customer base was already locked and loaded.
-With a fully prepped platform, they were able to launch their app.
+So with a fully prepped platform, they were able to launch their app.

 Fast forward to 2013, and growth was to the moon with over 200 million daily users!
 Which would be great for WhatsApp stock price if there was one.